robert-mccarthy-ca/modern-druid/README.md

 If we can prove this model works, carbon markets will reward it, farmers will copy it, and no one will be able to justify spraying poisons on monocrops ever again.

+And if I can make a comfortable living running fancy bonfires and growing ecosystems, I'm good, I don't need the other hassles.

 ---

 ## ⏳ Why 2030?

-I’ve picked **2030** as the deadline because that’s about when we hit the next wall:
+I’ve picked **2030** as the deadline because that’s about when I expect we hit the next wall:
 - **2°C warming**
 - **A Blue Ocean Arctic event**
 - **Mass-casualty heat waves**
+- **Major food shortages**

-Maybe all three.
+Maybe all the above.

 That might finally be the moment the world wakes up — and when it does, it’s going to need a fully documented, globally ready carbon farming system to deploy **immediately**.